chronology

 April - bauche du Charlatan, r cit de l ascension d'un m decin immigr devenu escroc par n cessit .
 She works there until ao t.

-21-24 April - First day known the H as travelers, Issy-l v that, at the borders of the Ni Vre and the Sa ne-et-Loire.
+21-24 April - First day known the H as travelers, Issy-l v that, on the borders of the Ni Vre and the Sa ne-et-Loire.

 June 4 - I have reduced my worldly life to a minimum.
-I spend almost all my evenings at home reading and going to sleep.
-(The New Litt changes)
+I spend almost all my evenings at home reading and relaxing.
+(The New Litt rips)

-June 25 - In her work journal, she mentions her financial difficulties: � Days of anguish, of this anguish that money gives, when one doesn’t have any and yet one knows that one can gain some.
+June 25 - In her work journal, she mentions her financial difficulties: � Days of anguish, of this anguish that money gives, when one does not have any and yet knows that one can gain some.
 A grudge against life.
 (IMEC) His author’s account is worth 65,000 francs.

 Undertakes a new novel, Children of the Night, the story of a family of Russian Jews yes, always! where there is a son who becomes Stav[isky]